adamelliotfields/bootstrap-css-modules/README.md

  - Buttons includes Button Group, as the latter cannot work without buttons.
  - Forms includes Input Group, as they both form a circular dependency.
  - Use `.alertClose` within an `.alertDismissible` to create a dismissible alert.
+ - Use `.alertFade` and `.alertShow` classes to create fading alerts.
  - Use `.modalClose` within a modal to create a close icon.
  - Use `.navbarContainer` to wrap your navbar content in a container.
  - Use `.navbarLink` for your navbar links.